 Neuromarketing applies neuropsychology to marketing and advertising research, studying how consumers respond to marketing stimuli and the subsequent adjustments of the stimuli.
 Simply put, neuromarketing attempts to understand how the human brain processes advertising and marketing messages.

-The technologies used in this research helps companies better understand consumers’ expectations, preferences and motivations, ultimately helping them understand the rationale behind consumers’ buying decisions and responses marketing campaigns.
+The technologies used in this research help companies better understand consumers’ expectations, preferences, and motivations, ultimately helping them understand the rationale behind consumers’ buying decisions and responses to marketing campaigns.

 Neuromarketing for eCommerce